Table of Contents

 - Treating muscle cramps: magnesium, quinine sulfate, carbamazepine

-- Effective pneumonia prophylaxis: mucolytics, tapping massage, beta blocker (propranolol), ipratropium bromide, possibly antibiotic treatment
+- Effective pneumonia prophylaxis: mucolytics, tapping massage, a beta blocker (propranolol), ipratropium bromide, possibly antibiotic treatment

-- Treatment of respiratory insufficiency: oxygen, non-invasive ventilation, invasive ventilation and tracheostoma (only with consent of the patient)
+- Treatment of respiratory insufficiency: oxygen, non-invasive ventilation, invasive ventilation and tracheostomy (only with the consent of the patient)